dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications_pt1.md

 [Toast Drive's Guide to Testing in Django #2](http://toastdriven.com/blog/2011/apr/17/guide-to-testing-in-django-2/) - The reference used to testing POST requests.

-[Newspaper3k: Article scraping & curation](https://github.com/codelucas/newspaper) - Great reference on scraping that also has an interesting approach on how to measure individual test's running times (Part 2).
+[Newspaper3k: Article scraping & curation](https://github.com/codelucas/newspaper) - Great reference on scraping that also has an interesting approach on how to measure individual test's running times.